leonardoxh/keystore-ultimate/README.md

 ---
 * On Api level 22 and bellow your alias for key should not contain more than 256 bytes otherwise we can't save the the value due a limitation on the Android Keystore

+Special thanks:
+- [Zularizal](https://github.com/zularizal) for this amazing library logo and sample icons

 LICENSE:
 ---